 Start by preparing all of the vegetables as this is what makes the most effort.
 You can use a food processor to help you grate and chop all of the veggies.
 I like to start cooking simultaneously as the veggies don’t all go in at the same time.

 Prepare onions, garlic, beets, celery and carrots first and cabbage and potatoes last.
 The idea is to saute all the veggies first, then add the seasoning, spices, tomato paste and vinegar (essential as borscht needs some acidity) and stock.
 Once all ingredients are in, bring everything to a boil and then simmer gently for half an hour until potatoes are soft.

 Important: take the soup off the heat and then add the fresh dill, cover with a lid and let it sit for 10 minutes to set.

-Note, the soup’s flavours will develop every further the next day so make sure to leave some leftovers.
+Note, the soup’s flavours will develop even further the next day so make sure to leave some leftovers.

 Actually, yes!
-In fact, some traditional Ukrainian recipes call for pickled beets rather than fresh (also because you couldn’t always get fresh vegetables).
+Some traditional Ukrainian recipes call for pickled beets rather than fresh (also because you couldn’t always get fresh vegetables).
 If you’re using pickled beets, make sure to omit the vinegar as they will add the tang that is essential in this soup.
 I like using raw beets as they are more nutritious in my opinion.